Isle of Wight Guru

 A: To be honest, no-one has ever actually asked me this question, but it's been irritating me for some time.

 I've always been convinced that the correct preposition is 'on the Isle of Wight', as in 'I had a lovely holiday on the Isle of Wight'.
-From my survey of three people, I'd say that is what Isle of Wight residents say.
-Generally, you'll see 'in the Isle of Wight' written when the text has been produced automatically, such as searching on accommodation booking websites (for example, 'search for self catering in Isle of Wight').
+From my survey of three people, I'd say that 'on' is what Isle of Wight residents say.
+Generally, you'll see 'in the Isle of Wight' written when the text has been produced automatically, such as searching on accommodation booking websites (for example, 'search for self-catering in Isle of Wight').
+You will also hear it in the Beatles' song, When I'm 64:

-Grammatically speaking though, 'in' tends to be applied to permanent land masses (in England, in Southampton etc.), whereas you would use 'on' for the surface of an object (on the table, on the boat etc.).
+Grammatically speaking, 'in' tends to be applied to permanent land masses (in England, in Southampton etc.), whereas you would use 'on' for the surface of an object (on the table, on the boat etc.).

-Sorry if you just drifted off whilst reading that last section.
+Sorry if you just drifted off whilst reading that last section but the short answer is that it's open to debate.

 Q. What is the Isle of Wight postcode?